microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

 # Test Plan
 There are three test categories we are concerned with:

 1. DXIL Intrinsic tests: Go through the operators that support vectors and make a list of the DXIL ops used.
      - The table to reference for this is in HLOperationLower.cpp.
      - Many, if not all, of these probably have existing test cases that just need to be modified to use vectors
           - I think that the 'implementation' will largely be editing ShaderOpArithTable.xml, which is used to generate TAEF 'data driven' tests.
 Minor shader code updates and added input/output of vectors
      - Some tests may need to be duplicated for the vector variant of the test.
-    - The tests cases in this category are any intrinsics in the below table that have a DXIL::OpCode::* in the DXIL OPCode colum
+     - The tests cases in this category are any intrinsics in the below table that have a DXIL::OpCode::* in the DXIL OPCode column

 2. LLVM Native operation tests
      - TBD: Where do we test these?
 Tex mentioned some existing tests but it sounds like we don't want to use those.
 And they aren't HLK tests anyways.
      - TODO: Discuss how we want to test ops that don't boil down to a single DXIL op.
 Still seems like something we should test in the HLK?

 3. Standard loading and storing of long vectors
      - TODO: Do we have tests that do this today?

 # Vector Sizes to test

-I don't think there are any particularily interesting vector sizes to test.
-So I propose testing sizes of 5, 25, 100, 500,
+I don't think there are any particularly interesting vector sizes to test.
+So I propose testing sizes of 5, 25, 100, 500.
+Sizes < 5 are assumed to already be covered by existing test collateral.
+But, as part of this work we will verify that assumption.

 # Phases
 Do the test work in two simple phases.

 1. Implement and validate (locally against WARP) the 3 test categories.
 2. HLK related work:
      - Add a SM 6.9 HLK requirement.
 Includes updating the HLK requirements doc.
      - Update mm_annotate_shader_op_arith_table.py to annotate the new test cases with HLK GUIDS and requirements
      - Add new tests to HLK playlist
+     - Note: Test binaries/collateral will be shared with IHVs for validation purposes.

 # New HLK Tests
 mm_annotate_shader_op_arith_table.py (WinTools repo) will need to be updated to recognize any new tests (not test cases) added.
-And additional GUIDs addded for new test cases. mm_annotate_shader_op_arith_table.py is called by mm-hlk-update.py when converiting from 'ExecTests' to the HLK 'DxilConf' tests.
-The aformentioned *table.py script is run by Integration.HLKTestsUpdate.yaml
+And additional GUIDs added for new test cases. mm_annotate_shader_op_arith_table.py is called by mm-hlk-update.py when converting from 'ExecTests' to the HLK 'DxilConf' tests.
+The aforementioned *table.py script is run by Integration.HLKTestsUpdate.yaml

 # Test Validation Requirements
 The following statements must be true and validated for this work to be considered completed.
  - All new test cases pass when run locally against a WARP device
  - All new test cases are confirmed to be lit up and available in the HLK when the target device reports support
  - All new tests/test cases are added to the HLK playlist

 # Requirements
-    - Gregs long vector changes.
+     - Greg's long vector changes.
 Check-in ETA of 3/7/25.
      - WARP long vector support (Jesse).
-Needs Gregs work, or a private WIP branch of Gregs work.
+Needs Greg's work, or a private WIP branch of Greg's work.
 ETA of ~1 week to implement.

 # Notes
      - The 'ExecTests' (ExecutionTest.cpp) are used to generate the HLK tests (DxilConf tests)
+     - Private test binaries/collateral will be shared with IHVs for validation purposes.
+This will enable IHVs to verify long vector functionality without waiting for an OS/HLK release.

 # Open Questions
-    1. How does the HLK work for IHVs running DXIL tests given that we're undocked.
-Or does that not matter because the DXIL HLK tests provide raw DXIL?
-Just trying to understand the HLK testing lifecycle here vs what I was used to in the OS.
-    2. Do we need a new HLK requirement?
-If so, we probably need to get that in soon.
-That could also require HLK gatherer updates.
-        - For tests where we only add new test cases we do not need to update HLK test GUIDs.
-        - If we want to add a new HLK requirement, then we will probably want to create new tests which consume that requirement.
-Individual test cases can not have individual HLK requirements.
-        - The existing HLK reqs we have look pretty dated.
-"Device.Graphics.WDDM27.AdapterRender.D3D12.DXILCore.ShaderModel65.CoreRequirement".
-Add a requirement for SM 6.9?
-We're requiring Long Vectort support for SM 6.9
-    3. Do the work in two 'phases'?
-Add the tests.
-Then do the HLK side.
+     -

-# Mappings of HLSL intrinsics to DXIL opcosed or LLVM native operations
+# Mappings of HLSL intrinsics to DXIL opcodes or LLVM native operations

 ## Trigonometry